true-og/glitchtip-backend/README.md

 Locust will not be installed to production docker images and cannot be run from them.

+### Memory profiling

+Use memray to profile.
+For example we can profile celery beat (bin/run-beat.sh) with

+`exec memray run /usr/local/bin/celery -A glitchtip beat -s /tmp/celerybeat-schedule -l info --pidfile=`

+Then run `memray flamegraph file.bin` on the above file output.

 ### Observability metrics with Prometheus

 1. Edit monitoring/prometheus/prometheus.yml and set credentials to a GlitchTip auth token